vyos/python-vyos-mgmt/README.md

 Then,you can use login() to login vyos1:

 	>>> vyos1.login()
-	'Result : Login successfully.'

-If there are no problems,this method will return a string message to user.
+If there are no problems,this method will return nothing to user.

 By now,you can use configure() and execute configuration commands:

 	>>> vyos1.configure()
-	'Result : Active configure mode successfully.'

 You can use status() method to get the status of this instance: